DataScienceUB/PFM/projects1718.md

 # Project Proposals (17/18)

+## Title: Using Deep learning and Open Street Maps to find features in aerial images.
+  + A great deal of the interesting information captured by aerial imagery is as yet unused, even though it could help to enrich maps and improve navigation.
+For this information to be made available, objects such as buildings or roads need to be recognized on images.
+  This is laborious to do entirely manually, but non-trivial to perform computationally.
+The objective of this project is to develop an automated method for detecting objects of a chosen class (f.e. pedestrian crosswalks) on orthophotos, a method which can be adapted for various classes of objects.
+The method will use a supervised machine-learning approach with a deep convolutional neural network using specific imagery from the Institut Cartogràfic i Geològic de Catalunya and crowdsourced geographic information from the OpenStreetMap
+  (OSM) project.
+  + Advisor: Jordi Vitrià (UB).
+  + Requirements: project for 3 students.
+The project will be developed in collaboration with ICGC (www.icgc.cat/).

 ## Title: Bodas.net.
   + Descripción: Bodas.net es el portal de bodas líder en el mundo con el gran objetivo de ayudar a parejas a organizar su boda.
 Gestiona un total de 11 millones de usuarios únicos, 3 millones de recomendaciones, 5 millones de bodas, 400.000 empresas